CodeYourFuture/syllabus/docs/git/index.md

 You probably found it hard to see all of the differences (some were really small, like adding or removing a comma!), and non-obvious which is the most complete version!

-### Exercise 2 (10 minutes)

-Get into groups of three.
-One of your group should make a shopping list of 5 items, and send the list to the group.

-The other two people in the group should each add a few items to the list, and also remove one item, and then send back the whole new list to the person who made the list.

-The first person should merge the new lists, so that there is one shopping list.
-The items people removed should not be in the final list.

-Report back to the class what your experience was like.
-What was easy?
-What was frustrating?

 ## How does Git help?

-Let's start by taking the shopping list problem, and applying it to our classes.

 Imagine your teacher wanted everyone in the class to answer three questions and to send back the answers.
 What capabilities would we need in order to be able to do that?